honusz/Tonalite/docs/fixtures/changing_fixture_settings.md

 # Changing Fixture Settings

-You can change various settings about a fixture including its name and start dmx address.
+You can change various settings about a fixture.
 You can access the fixtures setting page by clicking the `Settings` button on the fixture channels page.

 ![Fixture settings page](../images/fixture_settings.png)